The television premiere of rebooted home design show Trading Spaces proved to be a ratings hit for Discovery, Inc.’s-owned lifestyle channel TLC.

 The premise of Trading Spaces sees two sets of neighbor’s trading rooms and, with the help of a designer and carpenter, making it over with a budget of US$2,000 over a two-day period.

-Trading Spaces originally aired on TLC for seven years before the network pulled the plug in 2008.
+Trading Spaces originally aired on TLC for eight years before the network pulled the plug in 2008.
 In July 2017, the lifestyle network announced that the hour-long home makeover program would be returning to its airwaves with original host Paige Davis fronting the series.